0-30% of healthy individuals when asked reported that they regularly felt bloated. (1)

 What is normal bloating?

-It is normal to have occasional bloating after a meal, this is caused by the process of eating/digesting food and moving everything through your digestive system.
+It is normal to have occasional bloating after a meal, gut bloat like this is caused by the process of eating/digesting food and moving everything through your digestive system.

 If you feel a general movement of gas or a bit of tightness after eating this is all normal if it passes after a short period of time.